-This is the testimony of Aayan*, one of the six survivors of the shipwreck of 2nd September 2024.
+This is the testimony of Aayan*, one of the seven survivors of the shipwreck of 2nd September 2024.

 My name is Aayan, I was born in Syria, and right now I am in a reception center in Germany, where I have applied for asylum.